Welcome to the Wild Wild West,

-Although the presence of the American West in Spain is most palpable in the Tabernas Desert, Sergio Leone’s influence has spread well beyond in a scattering of abandoned farmhouses, churches, forts, and battlegrounds around the Spanish countryside.
+Although the presence of the American West in Spain is most palpable in the Tabernas Desert, Sergio Leone’s influence has also spread well beyond in a scattering of abandoned farmhouses, churches, forts, and battlegrounds around the Spanish countryside.
 One site among them has been resurrected in recent years, through pure strength of feeling, by a group of diehard fans who dreamed of making their childhood fantasies a reality.

 In 1966, in the Mirandilla Valley in the province of Burgos, about 400 miles north of Almería, Sergio Leone loaned several hundred Spanish soldiers from the Franco dictatorship to build a cemetery for the final scene of The Good, The Bad and The Ugly.
 Named Sad Hill, the cemetery was made to measure for the director’s plaintive vision.
 The soldiers planted some 5,000 crosses on fake graves, arranged in concentric circles around a paved stone arena where Clint Eastwood, Lee Van Cleef, and Eli Wallach faced off in a three-way duel that has become one of cinema's most famous showdowns.
 The same soldiers also built the sets of Batterville prison camp and Langstone Bridge, which they had the honor of blowing up in the movie, which takes place during the American Civil War.
 They also doubled as extras, swapping their actual uniforms for the blues and grays of the Union and the Confederacy.

 When the filming was over, Sad Hill was left intact and abandoned.
 The wooden crosses were looted by neighboring townsfolk and put to more practical uses.
 Over time, the cemetery was reclaimed by nature, buried under seven inches of soil.
 It was all but forgotten, until 2014, when a group of fans from around Burgos—mostly 30-something men who had been turned on to Sergio Leone’s movies by their fathers and grandfathers—formed the Sad Hill Cultural Association with the intention of unearthing the cemetery for the 50th anniversary of The Good, The Bad and The Ugly in 2016.
 For them, Sad Hill is real, and an archaeological heritage worth preserving.